This Ends in Violence or It Never Ends

 Down the near wall, the indicators for the DNA cryo-storage of our thousands of colonists are all green.
 I glance at Server’s stack near the far wall and freeze.

 What used to be an open area around Server now has a ring of a dozen new racks of hardware enclosed in metal framing and thick glass walls.
-Where have I seem this before?
+Where have I seen this before?

 “Nice walls, Server.
 Very decorative.”